 China’s top decision makers pledged more efforts to deal with increasing downward economic pressure, to maintain their pro-active fiscal policy and keep prudent monetary policy not too tight or too loose.
 They made it clear that China will not use the real estate sector to provide short-term stimulus to the economy, which is the first time they have stated the position in an official statement.

-In a . . .
+In a meeting of the 25-member politburo, the Communist Party’s . . .

 To continue reading, please subscribe.
+You will get

 We highly value independence.
-Yuan Talks is solely funded by subscriptions from thousands of intelligent readers like you.
-Don't miss out!
+We are solely funded by subscriptions from thousands of readers like you.

 Already have an account?
 Sign In